 on the first Wednesday of each month from April through to September, and

 is a hugely popular fixture both for Club regulars and for guests.
-Race 2
+In Race 3

-men.
-After two races Clare Arden moves to the top of the ladies' table,
+he said afterwards).
+After three races Gemma Darby moves to the top of the

 Wednesday 24 June